bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/node-api-express.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*9xpwm_56lgvHkFTKsmoMqg.gif" class="graf-image" /></figure>### A database is a collection of data organized for easy retrieval and manipulation.

 We're concerned only with digital databases, those that run on computers or other electronic devices.
 Digital databases have been around since the 1960s.
-Relational databases, those which store “related” data, are the oldest and most common type of database in use today.
+Relational databases, those which store "related" data, are the oldest and most common type of database in use today.

 ### Data Persistence